JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 - Single node.
 - Two nodes.
-- Linked list has cycle.
-Clarify with the interviewer whether there can be a cycle in the list.
+- Linked list has cycle. ==Clarify with the interviewer whether there can be a cycle in the list==.
 Usually the answer is no.

 #### Practice Questions